Integration Analyst Jobs in USA with Visa Sponsorship

 Which visa types support sponsorship for Integration Analysts?

-H-1B is the most common path, covering cap-subject and cap-exempt employers.
-Canadian and Mexican nationals can pursue TN status under the computer systems analyst category without a lottery.
+H-1B visa is the most common path, covering cap-subject and cap-exempt employers.
+Canadian and Mexican nationals can pursue TN visa status under the computer systems analyst category without a lottery.
 L-1B is available for intracompany transfers with specialized knowledge.
 O-1A applies if you have demonstrable extraordinary achievement.
 Each visa has different processing timelines, employer obligations, and renewal rules.

 What degree do I need for an employer to sponsor my H-1B as an Integration Analyst?